Transportation FAQ

 • How can we provide feedback regarding driver behavior?
 Regarding student behavior?

-All behavior comments should be directed to Jeff Jackson and Renita LiVolsi.
+All behavior comments should be directed to Justine Cheshareck and Renita LiVolsi.
 They will then follow up with the driver and students involved.

 • How was the route determined?